near/discovery-docs/docs/tutorial/hello-near.md

 :::info Relevant HTML
 There are two important things to notice in the code above:

 1. **onChange & onClick**: We have prepared our `<input>` and `<button>` to act when something happens.
-Particularly, we will build two methods: one for when the input changes, and one for when the button is pressed.
+Particularly, we will build two methods: one when the input changes, and one when the button is pressed.

 2. **context.accountId**: We check if `context.accountId` is set, which tells us if the user has logged in using their NEAR account, and thus can interact with NEAR contracts.
 :::